sanaiqbalw/math-app-api/README.md

 ```

-This deploys the API at the specified port, if you do not specify any port it defaults to 8000 port.

 ### 3. Using the API once deployed:

 **Curl from terminal:**

-Note: If you are running from a new window of terminal, you might need to set the port again to same that you used before for deploying the API.
+_Note: If you did not set the PORT variable(let it default or set a different port altogether) or you are running curl from a new window, you have to set the port again or use the exact PORT number in the curl (Because curl is again reading the PORT variable from env if not provided)._

 ```
 curl -X 'GET' "http://localhost:$PORT/pvalue"